raonyguimaraes/pynnotator/README.md

 - Exome Sequencing Project - ESP6500SI-V2-SSA137.GRCh38-liftover
 - dbNFSP 3.2a (including dbscSNV 1.1)
 - Ensembl 88 (phenotype and clinically associated variants)
+- Decipher (HI_Predictions_Version3 and DDG2P)

 Features
 ========

-- Annotate an exome in 10 minutes.
+- Annotate an exome in only 10 minutes.
 - Supports .VCF and .VCF.GZ files.
 - 20 min installation on Google Cloud or AWS.
-- Multithread Efficient!
+- Multithread efficient!
 - Annotate a VCF file using multiple VCFs as a reference.
-- Combine the best tools and databases available for vcf annotation.
+- Combine the best tools and databases available for doing vcf annotation.

 Files
 =====